dev-null-maker-1337/server-automation/README.md

 # Server Automation

-Automations for my lab server
+A collection of scripts for automating server maintenance tasks.

+## Backup Tool

+`backup.sh` - performs a remote backup based on `config.ini`.